Linaro/OpenCSD/HOWTO.md

     Frame Data; Index    576;   ID_DATA[0x14]; d7 d6 d7 d6 d7 d6 d7 d6 fd fb d7 d6 d7 d6 e0

 Set to any other value will remove the RAW_PACKED lines.

-At the end of the compilation a new perf binary is available in `tools/perf/`

 Trace Decoding with Perf Report